Bongil Bongil National Park

 Bongil Bongil National Park has management strategies in place to protect and conserve the values of this park.
-Visit the OEH website for detailed park and fire management documents.
+Visit the detailed park and fire management documents.
 Here is just some of the work we’re doing to conserve these values:

 Bongil Bongil National Park embraces programs dedicated to preserving vulnerable, threatened and endangered species, and involves the community in efforts to maintain its biodiversity.
 Volunteer programs take place in this park and include surveying vulnerable species, such as koalas.
 Efforts to minimise threats to such plant, animal and bird species are ongoing.

 Pests and weeds have a significant impact on the ecosystems within Bongil Bongil National Park.
 Pest reduction of foxes is an important part of the work NPWS does to protect the integrity of biodiversity within the park.
 Risk assessments for new and emerging weeds are carried out as an ongoing initiative in the area.

 NPWS is dedicated to providing outstanding facilities and experiences for visitors to all NSW national parks.
 Amenities in Bongil Bongil National Park, including tourist accommodation, receive ongoing management and maintenance.